Brief history of Kotka

 If you arrive from the south, you will first pass the Mussalo commercial harbor, easily recognizable already from far away.
-After the harbor, you will pass the memorial statue for the second battle of Svensksund on Varissaari, one of the former fortification islands.
+As you approach the marina, you will sail right over the Svensksund battleground and many, many sunken ships.
+To the east, the only round fort in Finland, Fort Strava on the island of Kukouri still stands guard over the entry.
+To the west, you will the memorial statue for the second battle of Svensksund on Varissaari, an other of the former fortification islands.
 Now you can already spot the masts and boats of the Sapokka bay.
-As you approach the marina, you will sail right over the Svensksund battleground and many, many sunken ships.

 As you enter the bay, fuel and holding tank services can be found immediately after the breakwater, on the left (south).
 Further down the bay, still on the left, is the marina itself.

 The services offered are typical for modern Finnish marinas.
 They include showers and saunas, electricity on the jetties, waste disposal etc. The harbor office is located in the cafeteria just off the jetties and there are a couple of restaurants in the vicinity, the Meriniemi summer restaurant in the lovely Kotka yacht club building, and the Tulikukko and the Vanha fiskari (Old fisherman) restaurants at the bottom of the Sapokka bay, just a few hundred meters away.

 If you feel like stretching your legs, you could take a walk up to the observation deck built on top of the demolished lighthouse just above Sapokka bay.
 From the observation deck you have a great panoramic view of the waters to the south and east of Kotka.